-Hannah Edington is an author living most of the year in Addis Ababa, Ethiopia.
-She aims to use literary fiction to illuminate life in developing nations and to show the multi-dimensional elements of foreign aid, charity, and economic empowerment in a way that both educates and entertains.
+Hannah Edington Tekle is an author currently living in Fort Worth, Texas.
+She uses fiction to illuminate life in developing nations and to show the multi-dimensional elements of foreign aid, charity, and economic empowerment in a way that both educates and entertains.

-Hannah is a regular contributor to Conscious Magazine online as well as having an article in the print Issue 7.
-She has also written for The Good News Blog by Causebox, Rank&File Magazine, The Voices Project, Biltena, and others.
+Hannah has been a regular contributor for Conscious Magazine online as well as writing for The Good News Blog by Causebox, Rank&File Magazine, The Voices Project, Biltena, and others.
 These journalistic opportunities allow her to share factual content relating to development and justice issues.

-Working as a ghostwriter for three years, she has written more than twenty novels, as well as thought leadership books, a number of novellas, and books on the topic of business and income generation.
-Among these, she has had four books on the Amazon genre bestseller list as well as three number one new releases.
+Working as a ghostwriter for the past three years, she has written more than forty novels, as well as thought leadership books, a number of novellas, and books on the topic of business and income generation.
+Among these, she has had multiple books on the Amazon genre bestseller list as well as many number one new releases.

-Additionally, Hannah enjoys working to create jobs and promote family stability for vulnerable men and women in Ethiopia through ethical and sustainable fashion.
+Additionally, Hannah enjoys working to create jobs and promote family stability for vulnerable men and women in Ethiopia through ethical and sustainable fashion through the brand iDefend.

 She also loves to travel, having lived in four countries, starting school in Singapore and finishing it in Scotland, plus visiting a number of other countries in between.